Introduction

 This command will show a menu containing the profiles on the local machine, other than the currently active profile.

-Select the profile linked to the device key you want to sign in with.
+Select the profile linked to the key you want to sign in with.

 -

-If a passphrase is needed, you will be asked for it.
+If a passphrase, PIN, or other authentication is needed, you will be asked for it.

 -